kwangjong/kwangjong.github.io/_posts/2022-06-23-deep-learning-review.md

 ## Batch Normalization

-**Batch normalization** is a special kind of layer that helps the optimization process and prevent training to get "stuck".
-Batch normalization is believed to solve *internal covariate shift* which is change in distribution of data during training process.
+**Batch normalization** is a special kind of layer that helps the optimization process and prevents training to get "stuck".
+Batch normalization is believed to solve *internal covariate shift* which is a change in the distribution of data during the training process.

 ![batch-nornm](https://i.imgur.com/ZlqADvu.jpg)